 NOAA gives OMAO platforms significant latitude in planning their own public affairs activities.
-However, the chief science officer is obligated to provide at least one blog post for this project.
+However, the Chief of Party is obligated to provide at least one blog post for this project.
 The blog post should describe, in plain language, one or more of the following project aspects: